The Philadelphia Prisoners’ Rights Lawyers You Need

 The Fourteenth Amendment

 The equal protection clause of the Fourteenth Amendment is another source of protection for prisoners who are being mistreated.
 This amendment prevents prisoners from being discriminated against based on their race, religion, sex, or national origin.
 It can be difficult to prove that prisons are discriminating against prisoners as they can justify their actions with non-discriminatory purposes.
-With the help of an attorney, you may be able to prove that your prison is violating your rights by denying you services or privileges or treating you unfairly due to your religion, race, or sexual identity.
+With the help of a prisoners’ rights attorney, you may be able to prove that your prison is violating your rights by denying you services or privileges or treating you unfairly due to your religion, race, or sexual identity.

 Section 1983 Claims